ibm-cloud-docs/watsonxdata/netezza_connector.md

    `allow-drop-table=<true/false>`

-If you want to create multiple catalogs for Netezza, name the properties files with respective catalog names.
+If you want to create multiple catalogs for {{site.data.keyword.netezza_short}}, name the properties files with respective catalog names.

 ## Limitations
 {: #limitations_netazza_con}

-Netezza connector partially supports `CREATE VIEW` statement.
+{{site.data.keyword.netezza_short}} connector partially supports `CREATE VIEW` statement.
 The Presto Supported SQL syntax does not include creating views with custom column names (different than the table column names).